Is a Venezuelan gang growing in the US? Colorado feels the threat.

 “Us who are innocent”

 Coromoto, a Venezuelan asylum-seeker who wanted to use her middle name for fear of reprisals, is also tired.
 She sits on the edge of a hotel bed in Aurora, a few miles from her home on Nome Street that the city shuttered last month.
-She says her brother was killed back home while protesting the repressive government.
+She says her brother was killed back in Venezuela while protesting the repressive government.

 “There are a lot of us who want to move forward in life, and because of bad people, it’s us who are innocent who are going to pay,” says Coromoto.
 Here, she says, “I am ashamed to say that I’m from Venezuela.”

-That evening, the Aurora Police Department posted news on social media about a Venezuelan suspect allegedly connected to an aggravated assault and shooting at her former residence.
+That evening, the Aurora Police Department posted news on social media about a Venezuelan suspect it has connected to an aggravated assault and shooting at her former residence.
 Aurora police now allege he is a “documented member” of TdA.

 Another woman, whose middle name is Jackelin, enters the room with a baby held close.
-Her daughter, one month old, wears a pattern of pastel hearts.
+Her daughter, 1 month old, wears a pattern of pastel hearts.

 Jackelin says her husband, a Venezuelan like her, just lost his job due to Tren de Aragua rumors.
 It’s unclear where they’ll live next.